 3. Customer Engagement Solution

-Another option is to go with a comprehensive customer engagement tool, integrated with your POS, which facilitates online ordering, the collection of insights about customer behavior, and more.
+Another option is to go with a comprehensive customer engagement tool that includes POS integrations, which facilitates online ordering, the collection of insights about customer behavior, and more.

 Solutions like Como Sense work on the basis of fixed-rate fees as opposed to the per-order ones attached to aggregators.
 Your customers’ information is stored in the POS every time they buy and this data is ready to be fully owned and controlled by your business.
 From there, the information can be used for a range of ways to boost restaurant sales, all with a view to driving the business forward.